Any questions? Chat live with one of our advisers and get answers today.

 Academic English Skills supports students to develop their skills in reading, writing, listening and speaking, with a particular focus on the language uses that will prove most useful throughout their studies at Durham University.
 This critical module runs throughout each term at the International Study Centre, and features particular emphasis on grammar and language skills for those requiring a boost in this area, whilst also allowing able students to stretch themselves in their written and spoken work.

-Core Foundation Maths for Business and Economics
+Core Foundation Maths

 This module seeks to improve confidence in algebraic manipulation through the study of mathematical techniques and development of investigative skills.
 The module will also introduce and develop a knowledge of logarithms and their uses, furthermore introducing and developing a knowledge of trigonometry.
 Students will be introduced to and develop an understanding of a range of standard techniques for differentiation and integration, and the module will include trigonometric and logarithmic functions.